 - Jerseys should be the tank top style used at RoboCup 2013/2014 and should cover approximately the same areas of the robot as shown in Figure 5.
 The torso LED must be clearly visible.
 Jerseys may include the sonar panel used in the 2013/2014 jerseys, although this is not required.
-Jerseys may not cover the shoulders of the robots. - Jerseys must have a primary color that comprises at least more than half of the jersey.
-The primary color must be recognizable from the front and back. - Jerseys should not contain distractors, such as large pictures of SPL balls or white stripes on green jerseys. - All players on a team must wear identical jerseys, including the goalkeeper. - A team must wear the jerseys that it starts a game in for the entire game.

-- Jersey material must be non-reflecting , and non-shiny, and non-textured.
+Jerseys may not cover the shoulders of the robots. - Jerseys must have a primary color that comprises more than half of the jersey.
+The primary color must be recognizable from the front and back. - Jerseys should not contain distractors, such as large pictures of SPL balls or white stripes on green jerseys. - A team must wear the jerseys that it starts a game in for the entire game. - Jersey material must be non-reflecting and non-shiny.
 Material that is glittery is also not appropriate.
-Jerseys may be manufactured from fabric and fine mesh. - Jerseys should be numbered $1-6 \cdot 1-20$ on both sides.
+Jerseys may be manufactured from fabric and fine mesh. - Jerseys should be numbered 1-20 on both sides.
 The numbers must be large and easily recognized by humans. - Teams must have two sets of jerseys for field players that are significantly different in terms of their primary color. - Teams must have two sets of jerseys for goalkeepers that are significantly different in terms of their primary color.
 One of the goalkeeper primary colors must be different from both primary colors used for field players. - Designs must be submitted to rc-spl-tc@lists.robocup.org for approval by 2023-05-01.
-If the team has jersey prototypes, they should submit close-up images of a robot wearing the jersey - these jersey - these images should be taken from front, back, and side angles.
+If the team has jersey prototypes, they should submit close-up images of a robot wearing the jersey-these images should be taken from front, back, and side angles.
 If the team has no prototypes, then designs depicting the expected jersey should be submitted.
 If submissions show separated front and back halves of jerseys then the team must specify which halves are matched to form home and away jerseys.
 All images and designs should be submitted in pdf or jpg format.